Computational Technologies for Fashion Recommendation: A Survey: Overview of Fashion Recommendation and Sub-tasks

 \section{Overview of Fashion Recommendation and Sub-tasks}

 Fashion recommendation generally refers to tasks that recommend fashion-related objects to certain or unspecified users.
 The research problem can be different when focusing on different aspects.
 As a result, studies on fashion recommendation are very diverse in the literature in terms of different research targets or problem formulations.
-As we know, recommendation is a type of high-level task in the field of fashion analysis and it is usually supported by low-level research such as clothing parsing, attribute recognition, and others~\cite{gu2020fashion,cheng2020fashion}.
+As we know, recommendation is a type of high-level tasks in the field of fashion analysis and it is usually supported by low-level research such as clothing parsing, attribute recognition, and others~\cite{gu2020fashion,cheng2020fashion}.
 It is therefore formulated as a CV-related task at the early stage of its development~\cite{jagadeesh2014large, zhou2019fashion,simo2015neuroaesthetics} when most studies actually focus on extracting semantic information from fashion images.
-With fundamental CV problems gradually being addressed, it is recognized more widely that the user--item or item--item relationships, as well as their relationships with content information, are more important research focuses in fashion recommendation.
+With fundamental CV problems gradually being addressed, it is recognized more widely that the user--item or item--item relationships, as well as their relationships with content information, are more important research focuses.
 To this end, fashion recommendation is more frequently formulated as an information retrieval (IR) or data mining (DM) problem.
-In this survey, our main attention is paid to research with this group of IR/DM formulations.
-This section gives an overview of the fashion recommendation area by: 1) discussing its characteristics; 2) introducing terms and key concepts frequently used in the context of fashion recommendation; and 3) demonstrating the categorization of specific tasks in this area.
+In this survey, our main attention is paid to research with IR/DM formulations.
+This section gives an overview of the fashion recommendation area by: 1) discussing its uniqueness; 2) introducing key terms and concepts in the context of fashion recommendation; and 3) demonstrating the categorization of specific tasks in this area.